Strackeror/pokeemerald/README.md

 It adds a bunch of Qol/Streamlining Features:
   - Faster Text
     - Fast is nearly instant, Slow is as fast as the old 'fast' option
+    - Holding A will make text pass and battle pauses quicker
   - Faster Black Transitions
   - Faster HP Bars
   - 'Move Pokémon' as first option on PC